How to Use the UDS Interface

 Many scenery assets actually have their properties stored in the Session, even when the assets themselves are in a Route layer.
 Editing the properties of these assets is considered to be a change to the Session.
 These include:-

-- junction switches - the left/right switch direction is stored in the Session
+- junction switches - the left/right switch direction is stored in the Session (but the switch default direction is stored in the Route)

 - industries - the commodities and quantities loaded/unloaded are stored in the Session